-I do not usually recommend taking sea supplements, unless there's a very specific purpose, such as taking Red Marine Algae for putting Herpes Simplex Virus in remission, simply because mineral and fiber content, as well as dosages are often not listed on the bottle.
-Unless these ingredients are listed it is impossible to tell the quality of the product.
-Not knowing the existence or the amount of iodine included in each capsule can pose a health risk to those individuals who are sensitive to iodine.
+I don’t usually recommend sea supplements simply because mineral and fiber content and dosages are often not listed on the bottle.
+Unless these are listed, it is impossible to tell the quality of the product.
+Also, for those who are sensitive to iodine, not knowing the existence or the amount of iodine included in each capsule can pose a health risk.

 Many sea supplements are treated to reduce their strength in flavor and odor, which may remove some of the healing qualities of sea vegetables as well.

-If you do use sea vegetable supplements make sure they are harvested from unpolluted waters.
+If you do use sea supplements, make sure they are harvested from unpolluted waters.
 Spirulina, Sea Kelp and Klamath Lake Blue Green Algae are determined to be completely safe.

 How to Store & Prepare Seaweed